pburkholder/career-dr/DR.md

     SLIDE: SACKED
 1. 15 months ago, I was one of 7 people laid off from a successful startup.
-We weren't expectng this reoorg, and we were all stunned.
+We weren't expectng the reoorg, and were all stunned.
 But I set out early on to make the layoff a learning experience.
 And I didn't do this alone.

-    SRE for your CAREER
+(13s)

     SLIDE: DODs, ADO, Rick, Jill, Tony
-2. At other DevOpsDays I proposed openspaces on what I now call "SRE for your Career" and soaked up great ideas on Reliability Engineering for the "uptime" in your career.
-And for the first part of this talk I got advisory panel input from an HR specialist, a VP of Engineering, and a CEO-Founder.
+2. At other DevOpsDays I proposed openspaces on what I now call "SRE for your Career" and heard great ideas on Reliability Engineering for the "uptime" in your career.
+And this advisory panel, provided a thumbs up for the first half of this talk.
+(14)

-    SLIDE: DODs, ADO, Rick, Jill, Tony With MTTR v MTBF
+    SLIDE: (Above) With MTTR v MTBF
 3. Reliability engineering assumes failure is inevitable.
 For modern careers, as with modern technology systems, the key metric in the face of failure is not mean-time-between-failures, MTBF, but mean-time-to-recovery, MTTR.
+(14)

     SLIDE: trends in tenure from Bureau of Labor Statistics
-4. ?With technical job tenure declining, do you need to prepare for failure, for job loss?
-Well, if you have job: YES, prep for failure.
-So lets map DevOps and SRE practices for before, during and after an "Incident":
+4. With technical job tenure declining, with an industry in constant flux, you should prepare for job changes as you would for system changes and outages.
+And you can map SRE & DevOps practice to your career as shown here:

   SLIDE: (Complex Map)
- 5. My advisory panel approved this mapping: But.
-But when I stepped back, and put on my systems thinking hat, I saw two glaring holes that were outside an individual's control.
-One: Denial of Service attacks (AKA non-compete clauses) and
+ 5. (2s pause) But after running this by my panel, I stepped back to consider the SYSTEM, and saw two gaps over which you have little control:

+ One - Denial of Service attacks, and TWO, single points of failure.

   SLIDE: Failure here may mean death below
-6. Single points of failure.
-First: Non-competes, a talk unto itself.
-Suffice to say these employment restrictions are growing to the detriment of tech workers and others.
-Note that California forbids them, and the evidence is they hinder broader economic growth.
-So lets get rid of them!
+6. First: Denial of Service Attacks, which I map to NonCompete clauses - as Denial of Employment attacks.
+Let's put an end to them!
+Noncompetes are bad for tech workers and the economy.
+California doesn't need 'em, either do we.
+(16s)

   SLIDE: Plutocrat
-7. Second: Single points of failure: Namely You.
-You in relationship to your employer are a single point of failure.
-Folks I've talked to believe their employer cares about them.
+7. Second: Single point of failure:  You.
+You are a single point of failure in the context of your employment.
+Folks may think their employer cares about them.
 To be fair: Your boss, even your CEO, may care about you.

 But your employer as a corporate entity does not.
 Unconvinced?
 Consider these questions:

   SLIDE: Noncompete?
 OnCall?
 Training?
 Unlimited PTO
 8. Have you been subject to non-competes: or the "denial-of-employment" attack.
 How about on call rotation without a bump in pay?
 Been shorted on training?
 Or subjected to "unlimited PTO" which results in less vacation AND less pay?